semibroiled/news-topic-aggregator/README.md

 1. `docker build -t news-topic-aggregator .`
 2. `docker run -it --rm --env-file .env news-topic-aggregator`

+## Shell Script to Run it with PYTHONPATH exported

+This is a simple Shell script to run the application.
+You do need to make sure that the `.env` file with API Key and `.venv` is already correctly configued.

+You do not need to activate the virtual envrionment.

+1. `chmod +x start.sh`
+2. `./start.sh --run` or `./start.sh --test` or `./start.sh --docker`

+- `--run` flag starts the application
+- `--test` flag runs pytest suite before starting application
+- `--docker` flag builds docker image and runs container

+This script is written in bash.

 ## Setting up News API Token

 1. Make an account at https://newsapi.org/